krisp1/sharp/docs/install.md

 * Linux ARM64 (glibc >= 2.29)
 * Windows

-A ~7MB tarball containing libvips and its most commonly used dependencies is downloaded via HTTPS and stored within `node_modules/sharp/vendor` during `npm install`.
+A ~9MB tarball containing libvips and its most commonly used dependencies is downloaded via HTTPS and stored within `node_modules/sharp/vendor` during `npm install`.

 This provides support for the
-JPEG, PNG, WebP, TIFF, GIF (input) and SVG (input) image formats.
+JPEG, PNG, WebP, AVIF, TIFF, GIF (input) and SVG (input) image formats.

 The following platforms have prebuilt libvips but not sharp: